-The Army Scholarship Foundation is no longer accepting scholarship applications for academic year 2013-2014.
-Scholarship winners will be announced before 31 August 2013.
+The Army Scholarship Foundation is no longer accepting applications for the 2014-2015 academic year.
+This year's scholarship winners will be announced before 31 August.

 The Army Scholarship Foundation is now able to accept secure online donations.
 To make a donation either online or by sending a check, please go here.